googleforgames/open-match/README.md

 ### Structured logging

 Logging for Open Match uses the [Golang logrus module](https://github.com/sirupsen/logrus) to provide structured logs.
 Logs are output to `stdout` in each component, as expected by Docker and Kubernetes.
+Level and format are configurable via config/matchmaker_config.json.
 If you have a specific log aggregator as your final destination, we recommend you have a look at the logrus documentation as there is probably a log formatter that plays nicely with your stack.
+If you

 ### Instrumentation for metrics